mykola-yefremov/mykola-yefremov/README.md

 # 👨‍💻 Mykola - Java Developer

 Hello!
-I’m Nikolai, a passionate Java developer with a knack for creating scalable solutions and optimizing performance.
+I’m Mykola, a passionate Java developer with a knack for creating scalable solutions and optimizing performance.
 I thrive on challenging projects and continuous learning.

 ## 🏫 Education
 - **Student** at **@ONPU** (Odessa National Polytechnic University)